Let’s face it, filming a wedding can be really stressful.

 Sony 55mm F1.8: (Best Sharpest lens for wedding videography Sony)

-So I find 55 perfect for this; 85 is a bit too tight.
+So, I find 55 perfect for this; 85 is a bit too tight.

-And if you’re using something like a 35, it might be a bit too wide.
-You might get some of that, and you’re short, and you don’t want that.
+And if you’re using something like a 35, it might be too wide.

 That 55 focal length is so unique.

-It’s really nice on video.
-It just gives me some really nice-looking shots.
+It just gives me some nice-looking shots.

-I’ve gotten used to it now, so it’s not the end of the other thing is this says that it is weather seal can’t see a rubber with a sealing gasket on it.
+The other thing is this it says that it is a weather seal; I can’t see a rubber with a sealing gasket on it.

 So, I questioned that it would have been nice to have an autofocus or manual focus switch on the side and maybe a programmable button.